Search

 See the table below for the average cost of installing a fireplace in your home:

-Remember, the cost of installing a wood burning fireplace can go up to $30,000 if you are starting from scratch.
+Remember, the cost of installing a wood-burning fireplace can go up to $30,000 if you are starting from scratch.
+That’s an expensive construction project, but depending on the size of your home and your desire to sell in a high-end market, it might be worthwhile.

 Conclusion

 A fireplace is an important part of your home.
-It not only keeps you warm during the winter but also adds a touch of elegance to your interior design.
+It keeps you warm during the winter and adds a touch of elegance to your interior design.
 A working fireplace no doubt adds value to your home.

 FAQ

 A drafty fireplace decreases the value of your home.
-If the fireplace is drafty, there are problems such as damaged masonry and the buildup of debris and creosote in the chimney flue.
-It means the new owner will have to pay a chimney sweep for inspection and repairs.
+If the fireplace is drafty, that means there are problems such as damaged masonry or the buildup of debris and creosote in the chimney flue.
+It means the new owner must pay for a chimney sweep for inspection and repairs.

 Does removing a fireplace decrease home value?

 Removing a fireplace decreases a home’s value.
-A fireplace is an essential amenity in the house that keeps it warm, especially during winter.
+A fireplace is an amenity in the house that keeps it warm, especially during the winter.
 Aside from warmth, fireplaces provide an aesthetic appeal that many buyers look for.
-Removing it means you will attract only a small number of buyers.
+Removing it means you will attract a smaller number of buyers.